jessiepelosi/plexaurids/README.md

 <b> Analysis </b>

-This directory contains markdown files describing each of the analyses.
+This directory contains R and markdown files describing each of the analyses.